CRESYM/colib0.github.io/pages/templates/modelTemplate.md

 ## Context (mandatory)

 short paragraph reminding the history of the model, in which context it was developed for, what are the physics and the modelling approximations behind it.
 References citations can be made pointing to the references section (at the end of the document).
+Two ways to include a citation:

-A citation can simply be included by using footnote links: [^1] inside the main text and
+- by using footnote links: put [^1] inside the main text and a markdown list at the end of the document.
+- by using a bibtex file:
-<a id="1">[1]</a> Author's name, "Title" Date Journal, doi: 10.1109/>XXXXx46648.2021.9495096 at the end of the document.
+  add your bibtexfile in the _bibliography folder.
+Add a citation inside your text {% cite DUMMY:2 %}. add bibliography at the end of the document.

 ## Model use, assumptions, validity domain and limitations (mandatory)